-What Is Time to Value?
+What Is Time to Value (TTV)?

-Exact time to value will differ, depending on your product or service.
+The exact time to value will differ, depending on your product or service.
 HubSpot’s Website Grader offers immediate TTV because you input your website URL and instantly get what you want from the software (a grade).
 On the other hand, it will take longer to realize value from chatbot software.
 The chatbot has to be running for a while before you can gather feedback from customers or calculate savings in labor costs to figure your ROI.

 Customers need to know that your product will solve their problem and be worth what they pay for it.
 If your customer is another business, the purchaser likely needs to justify paying for your product to their superiors.
 If it takes months to see any benefit to their company, they may decide to look elsewhere.